Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Learning to Switch in a Team of Agents

 Within the algorithm, the function $\textsc{GetOptimal}(\cdot)$ finds the optimal policy $\pi^{k}$ using dynamic programming, as described above, and $\textsc{UpdateDistribution}(\cdot)$ computes Eqs.~\ref{eq:emp_dist_agent} and~\ref{eq:emp_dist_transition}.
 Moreover, it is important to notice that, in lines $8$--$10$, the switching policy $\pi^{k}$ is actually deployed, the true agents take actions on the true environment and, as a result, action and state transition data from the true agents and the true environment is gathered.

-Finally, the following theorem shows that the sequence of policies $\{ \pi^k \}_{k=1}^{K}$ found by Algorithm~\ref{alg:ucrl2-mc} achieve a total regret that is sublinear with respect to the number of steps, as defined in Eq.~\ref{eq:total-regret-single}: \begin{theorem} Assume we use Algorithm~\ref{alg:ucrl2-mc} to find the switching policies $\pi^{k}$.
+Next, the following theorem shows that the sequence of policies $\{ \pi^k \}_{k=1}^{K}$ found by Algorithm~\ref{alg:ucrl2-mc} achieve a total regret that is sublinear with respect to the number of steps, as defined in Eq.~\ref{eq:total-regret-single} (proven in Appendix~\ref{app:proofs}): \begin{theorem} Assume we use Algorithm~\ref{alg:ucrl2-mc} to find the switching policies $\pi^{k}$.
 Then, with probability at least $1-\delta$, it holds that

-where $\rho_1, \rho_2 > 0$ are constants. \end{theorem} In terms of total regret, the above result reveals that our algorithm achieves higher regret than standard UCRL2~\citep{jaksch2010near}, one of the most popular problem-agnostic RL algorithms.
+where $\rho_1, \rho_2 > 0$ are constants. \end{theorem} The above regret bound suggests that our algorithm may achieve higher regret than standard UCRL2~\citep{jaksch2010near}, one of the most popular problem-agnostic RL algorithms.
 More specifically, one can readily show that, if we use UCRL2 to find the switching policies $\pi^{k}$ (refer to Appendix~\ref{app:ucrl2}), then, with probability at least $1-\delta$, it holds that